isomerpages/enterprisesg-fha/pages/KONG GUAN DUMPLING PTE LTD.md

 		<h6 style="text-transform: uppercase; color: black;">Salted egg custard bun</h6>
 		<p>Salted Egg Custard Bun also known as Liu Sha Pau, is a delectable treat that has become must-have at dim sum restaurants everywhere.

 Enticed with a hot molten salted egg custard filling that oozes out from the visually appealing and unique appearance of the bun, the flowy salted egg custard bun is perfect to pair with a cup of tea.
-It truly deserves a place as this bun is the most luxurious way to complete a hearty meal.
+It truly deserves a treat as this bun is the most luxurious way to complete a hearty meal.

 Take a Bite.
 Taste The Delight.</p></div>
 	</div>